budengjun/CPSC-210-Personal-Project/README.md

 * As a user, I want to be able to view the list of games in my steam library

-* As a user, I want to be able to mark a game as played in my steam library
+* As a user, I want to be able to mark a game as played in my steam library and play game

 * As a user, I want to be able to mark a game as not played in my steam library